lunatech-labs/lunatech-chef/README.md

 The application has started being tested in a production environment by deploying it to clever-cloud.
 Everytime a PR is merged to `master` branch it triggers a deployment in clever-cloud.
 If you don't have access to clever-cloud you can request it to one of the following clever-cloud admins:
-Gustavo de Micheli, Vincent Grente, Trevor Burton-readie, Neil Benn, Willem Jan Glerum, Erik Bakker, Nicolas Leroux, Jasper Dij.
+Gustavo de Micheli, Vincent Grente, Trevor Burton-McCreadie, Neil Benn, Willem Jan Glerum, Erik Bakker, Nicolas Leroux, Jasper Dijt.

 You will see `Lunatech-chef` in the list of deployed applications and also `Lunatech-chef-api-database` running a postgres DB that supports `Lunatech-chef`.